 If you have a headache that won’t quit, it’s normal to take a couple of ibuprofen pills and hope for the best.
 Ibuprofen (Advil) and acetaminophen (Tylenol) are easily confused, but the two drugs affect your body differently.
 Ibuprofen belongs to a class of drugs known as NSAIDs, which stands for nonsteroidal anti-inflammatory drugs.
 NSAIDs can show as a barbiturate or even THC when taken in high levels, so doctors recommend sticking to acetaminophen before a drug test, even though the risk of a false positive is still relatively low.

 3. Cold Medicine

-Sniffles, aching, uncontrollable coughing – being under the weather is never fun, but treating your symptoms could potentially cause even more serious problems.
+Sniffles, aching, uncontrollable coughing – being under the weather is never fun, but finding relief could potentially cause even more serious problems.
 Dextromethorphan, or DXM, is sold under brand names like Robitussin and Delsym, and it’s often behind the counter because the substance is often abused.
 Even if you’re taking DXM to fight off a cold under a doctor’s supervision, you run the risk of a false positive drug test.
 The compound can cause users to test positive for PCP, a dissociative drug that can cause hallucinations.

 4. Poppy Seeds

 Hold the cream cheese – your favorite breakfast could cause unexpected trouble when taking a drug test.
 Delicious carbs like bagels, cakes and muffins can cause you to test positive for opiates, and it’s all thanks to poppy seeds.
 Experts recommend staying away from poppy seeds in the days leading up to a drug test to avoid a false positive.